-Slovakia's VAT rate: 20%
+Slovakia's VAT rate: 23%

-Slovakia applies a standard VAT rate of 20%.
-This places it alongside Germany, Bulgaria, and Romania at the lower-to-mid range of EU VAT rates.
-For UK sellers, it means the on-delivery import VAT charge for Slovak customers is lower than in most EU markets.
-At 20%, VAT on a £90 skincare order with £15 shipping (total £105) comes to £21 — notably lower than the equivalent charge for Finnish (24%), Swedish (25%), Croatian (25%), or Hungarian (27%) customers.
+Slovakia applies a standard VAT rate of 23%, raised from 20% on 1 January 2025 (the reduced rates are now 19% and 5%).
+That places it level with Ireland, Poland, and Portugal — above the EU median, and no longer the lower-to-mid-range destination it used to be.
+At 23%, VAT on a £90 skincare order with £15 shipping (total £105) comes to £24 — still less than the equivalent charge for Finnish (25.5%), Swedish (25%), Croatian (25%), or Hungarian (27%) customers, but not by much.

 VAT is applied to the total customs value — product price plus shipping — when the parcel clears Slovak customs.